TuanAnh0108/Arduino-Projects/README.md

 ### Success Criteria

 These are measurable outcomes:

    1. The keyboard for communication can work with 2 buttons
    2. The transmitter can transmit the information correctly
-     3.
+   3. User can choose and delete the letters
+   4.

 Design
 --------